rach7777/monax-may/thelonious.io_landingpage.md

 Thelonius is purpose-built so that it can easily be deployed to a variety of contexts, from corporate-level deployments to more decentralized and public deployments, or from deployments which require tokenization to those that only require the utility of a blockchain but not monetized tokenization.
 A single Thelonious client is all that is required in order to participate in all of these blockchains.

-#Try Thelonious for yourself
+##Try Thelonious for yourself

+Unlike other projects in the distributed computing space, there is no "pre-sale" and there are no tokens (e.g., bitcoins) needed to run a Thelonious chain - users will not need to "pay to play".
+There is no reason that an Eris platform should ever be anything but free for an ordinary person to use.

 We're not talking about vaporware or white papers here - we're talking about real software that developers can use today.
-Head over to our GitHub page and try it out for yourself!
+Head over to our GitHub page and see what you can build!